santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Tools.md

 ## VDM

 [VDM](https://crmglobal.corp.microsoft.com/GLBCRMSUP/) is a AI / automation based case assignment tool used for assigning to assign new cases.
-WFM = "Virtual Duty Manager"
+VDM = "Virtual Duty Manager"

 ## WFM / WFM2